 His second auction was also a unqualified success, with Harry pocketing somewhere around $6000-$7000 in cash ($120K-$140K, 2017).
 This placed him and Emma on firm financial grounds for establishing themselves on the East Coast of the United States, where the best and brightest of America’s artists battled for prizes, and patrons.

 New Bedford, Massachusetts

-First moving to New Bedford, Massachusetts, for a time from 1880-1881, it was there that their first child Rhoda Campbell Chase was born.
+First moving to New Bedford, Massachusetts, for a time from 1880-1881 to have ready access to ships, shore, and sea, it was there that their first child Rhoda Campbell Chase was born.
 Harry’s successes with his auctions, and his increasingly bold presence at the major art exhibitions established him as an artist of note throughout the country, and a steady flow of lucrative private commissions began to come in.
 Staking a personal claim to the sea, with his new-found affluence, Harry purchased a yacht, the Bonnie, and became a member of the New Bedford Yacht Club.

 New York City

 By 1881, Harry had established a studio in New York City where he kept up a frenetic pace, participating in just about any exhibition of substance throughout the country.
 The National Academy of Design, the Pennsylvania Academy of the Fine Arts, the Society of American Artists, the Boston Art Club, the Philadelphia Society of Artists, the Salmagundi Sketch Club, the American Water Color Society, all of the most important exhibitions in the country readily welcomed his works for their shows and he became a member of many of these organizations.
 Even after relocating to New York, Harry spent his summers in New Bedford, sailing upon the Bonnie for inspiration.